Professors Bloom, Cheyne, McDermott; Associate Professors Keohane, Thurman

 ASTRONOMY 125.
 (3)

 LIFE IN THE UNIVERSE.
 This course concentrates on the astronomical and biological conditions which have made possible the development of life on Earth.
 Our knowledge of the cosmos is critically examined to estimate the probabilities for life to arise elsewhere.
 Methods of searching for intelligent extraterrestrial life are reviewed.
 This is a one-semester course intended for the non-physical-science major.
 Prerequisite: none.
-Offered: on sufficient demand.
+Offered: every other fall semester of odd-numbered years.

 ASTRONOMY 210.
 (3)